About the children on AdoptUSKids

 The children on our website are either legally free for adoption or adoption is their permanency plan.
 A few states will only terminate a parent’s rights after an adoptive placement has been identified.

 Are children from all 50 states featured on adoptuskids.org?

 Nearly all states work with AdoptUSKids to find homes for children in foster care.

 Some states list all children, some states only list those they’re not able to find a placement for in their home state, and still others list any children meeting a predetermined set of criteria—for example, older youth, who we know from experience are harder to place because so many families want to adopt younger children.

 Your state may have its own photolisting where all children are listed.
 To find out if your state has its own listing, please see our list of state photolists.

 What is involved in adopting children from another state?

 Adoptions across state lines are governed by the Interstate Compact on the Placement of Children (ICPC).
 This agreement, between all 50 states, Washington, DC, and the US Virgin Islands, ensures that a child placed across state lines will be placed in a safe, suitable environment and with people who are qualified to care for the child.

 Interstate adoptions require additional paperwork and increased communication between court and child welfare systems across state lines.
-A new electronic data exchange system launched in 2013, referred to as NEICE, is shortening the time it takes to place children across state lines.
+An electronic data exchange system launched in 2013, referred to as NEICE, is shortening the time it takes to place children across state lines.
 Read more about NEICE and about ICPC at the website of the Association of Administrators of the Interstate Compact on the Placement of Children.

 While there are additional challenges to work through, families can and do adopt children across state lines every day.
 You can read some of their stories on our blog.